cisco/mindmeld/docs/source/userguide/getting_started.rst

  ...
  You:

-The *converse* command loads the machine learnings models and starts an interactive session with the "You:" prompt.
+The ``converse`` command loads the machine learnings models and starts an interactive session with the "You:" prompt.
 Here you can enter your own input and get an immediate response back.
 Try "hi", for example, and see what you get.

 Python Shell
 ^^^^^^^^^^^^

-You can use the `template` blueprint to setup a blank project:
+The `template` blueprint sets up the scaffolding for a blank project:

 .. code-block:: python